PicusZeus/modern-greek-inflexion/docs.rst

 >>>
 from src.modern_greek_inflexion.verb import verb

 The verb module consists of functions that create basic forms or all the forms for a single lemma, that has to be 1st person singular in the present tense, or, if it is a modal verb, in 3rd person, it recognizes conjugation types, irregular stems and creates all possible forms.
-The result of these function is a dictionary, with keys that exactly correlate to grammatical structures.
-As this library was created mainly for the purpose of feeding a db, it was a chosen way to structure the output, as class based approach would need more work and would not help in the main goal of this library.
-It can be though refactored to class based output, if there is such a need.
+The result of these function is a dictionary, as for all other functions creating forms for other parts of speech, with keys that exactly correlate to grammatical structures.
+As this library was created mainly for the purpose of feeding a db, I choose not to follow strict linguistic terminology, and preferred such an output, that mimics JSON.

 BASIC VERB